Soft Pressure Roof Washing

 We understand that this may seem counterintuitive as sales taxes are often applied to goods.
 As of 7/1/2018, KY state government subjected numerous services to the 6% sales tax.
 This new provision added 11 service categories (including janitorial services) to the taxable category, and the amount is to be added to the invoice amount just like when you buy tangible goods.
 We have confirmed with the state revenue department that this new tax law does apply to our pressure washing and window cleaning services.
 More information on KRS 139.200 can be found here: https://apps.legislature.ky.gov/law/statutes/statute.aspx?id=50494

-When setting the service appointment time, we qualify it by saying “weather pending”, because there are a few weather conditions that may prevent us from performing the job safely.
+When setting the service appointment time, it is always if “weather permits”, because there are a few weather conditions that may prevent us from performing the job safely.

 - Below freezing temperature the night before: This will often mean that the outdoor water spigot may not function properly, preventing us from having essential water access for the job.